General information on causes

 The image below is from this site.

-When brain cells can not communicate with each other, a problem arises.
+When brain cells are not able to communicate with each other, a problem arises.
 This problem is not always visible to the environment, but it is a (major) handicap for the person in question: brain injury with invisible effects.